taylorlauck/My-Project/README.md

 ## Usage

-1. Open the application in your browser.
+1. Open the [Visual Art Explorer website](https://visualartexplorer.netlify.app/) in your browser.
 2. Browse through the art pieces displayed.
 3. Click on an artwork to view more details.
 4. Create an account to save your favorite artworks.